afragen/freemius-license-installer/README.md

 After running, the licenses with be loaded in the WordPress database.
 You may still be asked to opt in to telemetry data.
 Please agree to this instead of skipping.

-After running this plugin, it and the the Freemius Auto Activation plugin may be deactivated and/or deleted.
+After running this plugin, it may be deactivated and/or deleted.
+Upon deactivation, the Freemius Auto Activation plugin will be deleted.